dimikout3/ConvCAOAirSim/README.md

 ### Detector

 In our experiments we are using a YOLOv3 detector, trained on the [COCO dataset](http://cocodataset.org/#home).
 However, you can utilize a different detector (tailored to the application needs) and our methodology will still be capable of delivering an optimized set of UAVs’ monitor positions, adapting to the detector’s specific characteristics.
-Download the pretrained detector we are using from here-add-link and copy the yolo-coco folder inside your ConvCAO_AirSim path.
+[Download](https://convcao.hopto.org/index.php/s/mh8WIDpprE70SO3) the pretrained detector we are using and copy the yolo-coco folder inside your ConvCAO_AirSim path.

 ### Enviroments